adizhavo/ECS_Cpp/README.md

 To build the static library, in the ```ECS``` directory run :
 >make

-To run the tests, in the same directory tun the command :
+To run the tests, in the same directory run the command :
 >make test

 # How it works